Miguel Sagué Jr.

 About the Project

-Supported by the Artists Bridging Social Distance in the Public Realm initiative, Songs From the Stone Hoop is a CD of original ceremonial music composed by artist, musician, and spiritual leader Miguel Sagué Jr. of the Taíno tribe.
+Supported by the Artists Bridging Social Distance in the Public Realm initiative, Songs From the Stone Hoop is a CD of original ceremonial music composed by artist, musician, and spiritual leader Miguel Sagué Jr. of the Taíno Nation.
 These musical compositions serve as the foundation for sacred Indigenous ceremonies of the Caney Indigenous Spiritual Circle, a community founded by Sagué to support people Indigenous to the Caribbean in reclaiming their Indigenous spirituality.

 Sagué’s original compositions have been used in sacred Indigenous ceremonies worldwide for over 40 years.
-His seminal scores are recorded and documented for the first time in Songs From the Stone Hoop, preserving the oral traditions, history, and culture of the Taíno tribe into the future.
+His seminal scores are recorded and documented for the first time in Songs From the Stone Hoop, preserving the oral traditions, history, and culture of the Taíno Nation into the future.

 Support the Project

-Pre-order the CD of Songs From the Stone Hoop.
+Purchase the CD of Songs From the Stone Hoop.

 Learn more about the Artist and his work.